solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 1)__ Think about which rare materials the recipe has, which one to solve for and what the next-best option to craft without rare mats is.
 __Step 2)__ If the recipe has more than one rare mat, find the true values of the rare mats you aren't solving for.
 __Step 3)__ Calculate the profit from crafting the next best recipe that doesn't take rare materials.
+In some cases, where the baseline profit is really low, it's also fine to set it to 0 and effectively skip this step.
 __Step 4)__ Calculate the profit from crafting the recipe that takes rare mats.
 In the calculation, price the rare mat so that profits of Step 1) and this step match.
 See [Section 4](#examples) for examples.